Bokashi Bran

 • TWO WEEKS TO DECOMPOSE

-Strain it through a sieve and use it in your garden.
+5. Strain through a sieve for finer compost and use it in your garden.

 WORM FARM